Hiram20buz/malp/README.md

 # malp
 Encrypted keylogger and screenshot into a pdf and send it via email
-## Program is divided into modules and then join into a main program .py
+## The program is divided into modules and then attached to a main .py program

 # Modules
 ## Keylogger